 Not to be mistaken with FPLC, there are also flash chromatography systems on the market which minimize human involvement in the purification process.
 These systems are typically referred to as LPLC, low pressure liquid chromatography, and were designed to address the extremely time-consuming column chromatography stage which oftentimes bottlenecks the productivity of process labs.
 Lastly, there’s ion chromatography.
 Ion chromatography (IC) systems separate charged particles from a liquid and measure their concentration.
 IC systems can analyze particles such as anions, cations, organic salts, and proteins; IC is also very closely related to HPLC.
 They are typically used in environmental, manufacturing, food, pharmaceutical, and chemical industries.

 With all of that being said, every HPLC instrument has the following key components:

 - Data handling computer

 For applications that require close control of column temperature, column thermostats are usually included in the LC system.
 The other advantage of using a thermostat is that more reproducible chromatograms are usually obtained by maintaining column temperature.
 While organic-based chromatography usually involves column heating, the opposite is true for separating proteins.

-As for HPLC system price, simple setups with a basic detector, injector, and pump are relatively affordable.
+As for HPLC system prices, simple setups with a basic detector, injector, and pump are relatively affordable.
 This is especially the case if you opt for HPLC over UHPLC.
-However if you increase the number of detection modules, add an autosampler, and upgrade to a high-pressure pump, the cost rises dramatically.
-By enrolling in our rental program instead of choosing to buy out right, your company can save a significant amount of time and money on a liquid chromatography machine.
+However, if you increase the number of detection modules, add an autosampler, and upgrade to a high-pressure pump, the cost rises dramatically.
+By enrolling in our rental program instead of choosing to buy outright, your company can save a significant amount of time and money on a liquid chromatography machine.